 red: some mandatory field is not filled,

+orange: claim was imported from excel, It has all mandatory fields filled, but some warning was detected (described in 2.1.9.5) and was not cleared.
+A warning text is shown in a tooltip.

 yellow: any problem on the Documents view: some mandatory document is not attached or too many documents or some document was uploaded but not assigned to any claim or document type.

 Insured Name